 The Paper Mache

-- Firstly you’ll notice that your wire structure is difficult to work with as it’s designed to hang on the wall and not to stand up.
-If you just stick it on top of a bottle to support it and it will be so much easier to work with.
+Step 1: Firstly, you’ll notice that your wire structure is challenging to work with as it’s designed to hang on the wall and not to stand up.
+Sticking it on top of a bottle to support it will be much easier to work with.

-- I paper mache 2 layers of newspaper onto the wireframe using small strips of newspaper and 50/50 glue to the water mixture.
+Step 2: Paper mache two layers of newspaper onto the wireframe using small strips of newspaper and 50/50 glue to the water mixture.
 Sticking the first layer of paper is the hardest.
 Ensure that the paper is fully dry in between layers.

-3. Before adding my floral layer of paper, I covered the rabbit head with a couple of layers of gesso.
-This is optional but I find it gives a smoother finish.
+Step 3: Before adding my floral layer of paper, I covered the rabbit head with a couple of layers of gesso.
+This is optional, but I find it gives a smoother finish.

-The gesso also paints the head white which will ensure that none of the newspaper print will show through the final decorative paper layer.
+The gesso also paints the head white, ensuring that none of the newspaper print will show through the final decorative paper layer.

 The Final Decorative Paper Layer

-- In order to get two identical flowers were for the rabbit’s eyes, I pasted them onto the head first.
-I then just covered the rest of the rabbit piece by piece tearing the wrapping paper into sections as I went along.
+Step 5: I stuck them onto the head first to ensure two identical flowers for the eyes.
+The rest of the rabbit was covered piece by piece tearing the wrapping paper into sections as I went along.

-4. To finish off I covered the whole head in a layer of Mod Podge to provide it with a protective finish.
+Step 6: To finish off, I covered the whole head in a layer of Mod Podge to provide a protective finish.

-The paper mache rabbit head can be easily hung on the wall as it is just balanced on a hook.
-Or you can mount it on a frame and hang that like you would see in a trophy room.
+The paper mache rabbit head can easily hang on the wall as it is balanced on a hook.
+Or you can mount it on a frame and hang it as you see in a trophy room.

-I covered my paper mache rabbit head with gift wrap paper but there is no reason why you couldn’t use fabric for your final layer.
-If you use fabric then just us fabric mod podge to stick and seal it.
+I covered my paper mache rabbit head with gift wrap paper, but there is no reason you couldn’t use fabric for your final layer.
+Use fabric mod podge to stick and seal it if you use the material.
+Or you can use paper napkins for the last layer, just like I did with these paper mache teacups.

-This would be a fun Easter craft to do with kids, once you’ve helped them with the frame, they could do the paper mache bit.
-From experience, I know kids love paper mache, it was one craft my boys really enjoyed.
+This would be a fun Easter craft with kids; once you’ve helped them with the frame, they could do the paper mache bit.
+From experience, I know kids love paper mache; it was one craft my boys enjoyed.

 My son still has the giant paper mache cactus in his room that we made a couple of years ago.

-If you are looking for more spring/Easter crafts I have made a cute upcycled spring bunny for the mantle.
-If wall hangings are more your thing check out this blue tit egg wreath or this Marimekko spring wreath.
+If you want more Adult spring/Easter crafts, I have made a cute upcycled spring bunny and duck embroidery for the mantle.
+If wall hangings are more your thing, check out this blue tit egg wreath or this Marimekko spring wreath.

 Monicque Olwage